 If you want your marketing campaigns to succeed, you need to find your storytelling sweet spot, meaning you need to provide people with something of value while reinforcing your own brand story.
 Of course, this can be a bit tricky.
 But we’ve found that you can usually transform a good idea into a truly great campaign by finding the right angle (and creative execution) for your story.
-Luckily, there are plenty of examples of brands that have done this perfectly.
+It’s not always easy to do this, which is why there are so many forgettable campaigns in the world.
+But when brands know their brand heart, their story, and their audience, they can make memorable campaigns that not only connect with audiences but elevate their brand.
+Want to know what that looks like?
+You’ve come to the right place.
+Today, we’re sharing great marketing campaign examples to give you the inspiration you need to tell your story and grow your audience.

-From small nonprofits to global brands, here are five creative marketing campaigns that perfectly match their message with their medium.
-If you’re looking for your own inspiration, here’s what you can learn from each, plus our best tips to help you bring your ideas to life.
+From small nonprofits to global brands, here are seven creative marketing campaigns that perfectly match their message with their medium.
+Find out what you can learn from each, and follow our best tips to bring your ideas to life.
 Enjoy.

 Everyone In is a campaign focused on ending homelessness across Los Angeles county by providing critical services and housing to those who need them most.
 Tasked with the challenge of mobilizing Angelenos to join their cause, they needed a marketing campaign to spotlight the people they help while reinforcing the organization’s mission.